-

 Where to stay in Yosemite in spring?

-The best plan is a lodge in Yosemite Valley where you are within walking distance to hiking trails, restaurants and visitor centers.
-Your choices in the valley range from $$$ to $, and include the iconic Ahwahnee hotel, rustic tent cabins at Curry Village, Yosemite Lodge, and four park service campgrounds.
+The best plan is a lodge in Yosemite Valley where you are within walking distance of hiking trails, restaurants, and visitor centers.
+Options range from $$$ to $, including the iconic Ahwahnee hotel, rustic tent cabins at Half Dome Village, Yosemite Valley Lodge, and four park campgrounds.
+Book as far in advance as possible—spring is popular and fills up fast.

 What should you bring to Yosemite in spring?

-For sure, pack an extra waterproof top layer.
-With no reliable cell service, print copies of maps and permits.
-Avoid the lines in restaurants by bringing your own food (and bear-proof canisters to secure it).
-If you are planning long hikes, bring a topographic map, compass, gloves, trash bags, water bottles, headlamp, sunscreen, first aid kit, whistle, and emergency blanket.
+Pack an extra waterproof layer—spring weather can flip from sunny to stormy quickly.
+With no reliable cell service in much of the park, print copies of maps and permits.
+Avoid restaurant lines by bringing your own food (and bear-proof canisters).
+For long hikes, bring a topographic map, compass, gloves, water bottles, headlamp, sunscreen, first aid kit, whistle, and emergency blanket.

 What hikes should you take in Yosemite in spring?

-In March and early April, many of the remote trails further from Yosemite Valley will still be snow covered and treacherous after freezing overnight.
-Safe bets are the Lower Yosemite Falls Trail, Mirror Lake Trail (be careful with ice and snow along Tenaya Creek) and the Sentinel & Cook’s Meadow Loop.
+In March and early April, many remote trails will still be snow-covered and icy overnight.
+Safe bets include the Lower Yosemite Falls Trail, Mirror Lake Trail (be careful with ice near Tenaya Creek), the Sentinel & Cook’s Meadow Loop, and sections of the Valley Floor Loop.
+By late April and May, most Valley trails are fully open and the Mist Trail to Vernal Fall becomes a spring essential.

 What is the best way to get to Yosemite in spring?